writethedocs/www/docs/conf/portland/2022/news/tickets-on-sale.rst

 If you already have an idea but you’re having a hard time getting your proposal to come together, you can always ask for feedback on the `Write the Docs Slack <https://www.writethedocs.org/slack/>`_.
 The community is there to help!

-In addition to the online resources, the Write the Docs East Coast Quorom meetup will hold a `Conference Proposal Workshop on February 10th in US Eastern time zone <https://www.meetup.com/virtual-write-the-docs-east-coast-quorum/events/283502054/>`_.
+In addition to the online resources, the Write the Docs East Coast Quorum meetup will hold a `Conference Proposal Workshop on February 10th in US Eastern time zone <https://www.meetup.com/virtual-write-the-docs-east-coast-quorum/events/283502054/>`_.
 Join your fellow documentarians to discuss potential proposals, brainstorm ideas, and get feedback on your proposal before you submit.
-Big shout-out to Alyssa Rock and the organizers of this Quorom meetup!
+Big shout-out to Alyssa Rock and the organizers of this Quorum meetup!

 After we review all the talk proposals, and will be contacting everyone who submitted a proposal by {{ cfp.notification }}.